Perfectionism Therapy for High-Achieving Women

 -

-You will learn proven strategies to manage the pressure of striving for perfection, so you can focus on what truly matters.
 With less stress taking up time and space, you will be better able to enjoy the present moment.

 -